stonecharioteer/vinay87.github.io/source/resume.rst

 Technology: **python**, **raspberry pi**, **telegram-bot-api**, **rasa-python**

 Zelda is a personal chat bot that I use to link up and debug several of my services.
-I use Zelda constantly, when I am too lazy to write other interfaces for my services.
+I use Zelda constantly, when I am too lazy to write other interfaces for them.
-Zelda is developed so that I can add plugins as and when I want.
+This bot is developed so that I can add plugins as and when I want.

 **************************************
 Shelfie: Bookshelf Search Engine